Whitecap Resources (TSE:WCP) Price Target Raised to C$4.00

-Whitecap Resources (TSE:WCP) had its price objective boosted by Raymond James from C$3.50 to C$4.00 in a research note issued to investors on Tuesday, BayStreet.CA reports.
-Raymond James currently has an outperform rating on the stock.
+Whitecap Resources (TSE:WCP) had its price objective lifted by National Bank Financial from C$3.00 to C$4.00 in a research report released on Monday, BayStreet.CA reports.
+They currently have an outperform rating on the stock.

-Several other equities research analysts also recently commented on WCP.
-National Bank Financial lifted their target price on shares of Whitecap Resources from C$2.25 to C$3.00 and gave the stock an outperform rating in a research report on Wednesday, June 24th.
-BMO Capital Markets raised their price target on shares of Whitecap Resources from C$3.00 to C$3.50 in a report on Monday, June 29th.
-Canaccord Genuity raised their price target on shares of Whitecap Resources from C$2.00 to C$2.75 in a report on Friday, July 10th.
-CIBC raised their price target on shares of Whitecap Resources from C$3.00 to C$3.50 in a report on Thursday, July 16th.
-Finally, TD Securities raised their price target on shares of Whitecap Resources from C$3.25 to C$3.50 and gave the stock a buy rating in a report on Tuesday.
-Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-The stock presently has an average rating of Buy and a consensus target price of C$3.30.
+Other equities analysts also recently issued research reports about the company.
+TD Securities upped their price target on Whitecap Resources from C$3.25 to C$3.50 and gave the stock a buy rating in a research report on Tuesday, September 1st.
+BMO Capital Markets upped their price target on Whitecap Resources from C$3.00 to C$3.50 in a research report on Monday, June 29th.
+Canaccord Genuity upped their price target on Whitecap Resources from C$2.00 to C$2.75 in a research report on Friday, July 10th.
+Cormark upped their price target on Whitecap Resources from C$2.75 to C$3.00 in a research report on Tuesday, September 1st.
+Finally, Royal Bank of Canada increased their price objective on Whitecap Resources from C$3.00 to C$3.25 and gave the company an outperform rating in a report on Tuesday, September 1st.
+Two research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Whitecap Resources currently has a consensus rating of Buy and an average target price of C$3.30.

-The firm also recently declared a monthly dividend, which will be paid on Tuesday, September 15th.
-Investors of record on Tuesday, September 15th will be given a $0.0143 dividend.
-This represents a $0.17 annualized dividend and a yield of 6.65%.
+The business also recently disclosed a monthly dividend, which will be paid on Tuesday, September 15th.
+Stockholders of record on Tuesday, September 15th will be issued a $0.0143 dividend.
+This represents a $0.17 annualized dividend and a dividend yield of 6.92%.
 The ex-dividend date is Friday, August 28th.
-Whitecap Resources’s payout ratio is currently -5.21%.
+Whitecap Resources’s payout ratio is presently -5.21%.

 About Whitecap Resources